voilajsx/appkit/src/config/docs/DEVELOPER_REFERENCE.md

-# Config Module - Developer REFERENCE 🛠️
+# Config Module - Developer Reference 🛠️

-The config module provides robust configuration management for Node.js applications.
-It offers configuration loading from multiple sources, validation, environment variable integration, and automatic reloading - all with sensible defaults to get you started quickly.
+The `@voilajsx/appkit/config` module provides lightweight configuration management for Node.js applications.
+It supports loading configurations from JSON, JavaScript, or `.env` files, accessing values with dot notation, and validating configurations with schemas, including automatic type coercion for environment variables.
+Designed to be minimal and framework-agnostic, it’s perfect for bootstrapping your web framework with reliable configuration handling.

-Whether you need simple config loading, schema validation, or environment variable integration, this module provides flexible utilities that work with any Node.js framework.

 ## Table of Contents